timtimkaaa/MyObsidianRepoo/Knowledge/UX/Three types of designer jobs.md

 <hr>

-- **Generalist** - a UX designer with a broad number of responsibilities.
-Most UX designers begin their careers this way, doing various tasks.
-For example, you might do a bit of interaction design work, a bit of visual design work, and more.
+- **Generalist**: A generalist has a broad number of responsibilities.
+A majority of UX design jobs are generalist positions, especially at companies with fewer UX designers.
+Typically, entry-level UX designers work in generalist roles, and some people choose to stay in generalist design roles for their entire careers.
+There are a lot of benefits to being a generalist UX designer, like:
+	- Expanding your skills in many different types of UX work.

+	- Trying a variety of responsibilities and finding an area of UX that you’re especially passionate about.

+	- Keeping your job feeling fresh and new, while doing a variety of tasks.

-- **Specialist** - a designer, who dives deep into one particular UX design role, like interaction, visual, or motion design.
-While a generalist has a breadth of knowledge, a specialist has more depth of knowledge in one kind of UX design.
+- **Specialist**: A specialist dives deep into one type of UX design, like interaction, visual, or motion design, and becomes an expert.
+Specialist UX designers are more common at large companies that have a lot of designers, like here at Google.
+Some of the benefits of becoming a specialist include:

-- **T-shaped designer** - a designer who specializes in one kind of UX design and has a breadth of knowledge in other areas.
-This is called a T-shaped designer because your skills look like an uppercase T. The vertical line of the T is the kind of UX design you specialize in, like visual design.
-The horizontal line across the top of the T includes your complementary skills.
+	- Focusing on one type of design that you enjoy more than others.

+	- Gaining deep knowledge of one type of design.

+	- Becoming well-known in the industry for your expertise in a particular type of design.

+- **T-shaped**: A T-shaped designer is a specialist who also has a lot of capabilities in other areas.
+T-shaped designers get their name because the stem (or vertical line) of a T represents their expertise in one area, while the top (or horizontal line) symbolizes their related skills in a broad number of areas.
+T-shaped designers are great to have on your team, since they come with the benefits of both specialists and generalists.
+The image below highlights some of the skills a T-shaped UX designer might have.
+In this example, the person is a visual design specialist but also has knowledge in other areas, like coding and prototyping.

 ### Also check out / References